Data Types

 Every value in Pint is of a certain data type, which tells Pint and solvers what kind of data is being specified so they know how to work with that data.
 We'll look at two data type subsets: scalar and compound.

 Keep in mind that Pint is a statically typed language, which means that it must know the types of all variables at compile time.
 The compiler can often infer what type we want to use based on the value and how we use it.
-In cases where many types are possible, we must add a type annotation as described in the chapter on decision variables.
+In cases where many types are possible, we must add a type annotation as described in the chapter on local variables.

 Scalar Types